On the Hardness of Energy Minimisation for Crystal Structure Prediction: Preliminaries

-The $k$-charge removal problem, henceforth \kcr, will take as input a crystal graph $G$ corresponding to a ``dense'' initial arrangement of ions, with the goal of removing some vertices in order to minimise the energy of the new subgraph $G' \subset G$.
-It will be assumed that the initial graph is \emph{charge-neutral}, as defined in Definition \ref{def:neutral}.
+The $k$-Charge Removal problem, henceforth \kcr, takes as input a crystal graph $G$ corresponding to a ``dense'' initial arrangement of ions, with the goal of removing some vertices in order to minimise the energy of the new subgraph $G' \subset G$.
+It is assumed that the initial graph is \emph{neutral} by Definition \ref{def:neutral}.
 As $G'$ must also be neutral, any set of vertices which is removed must therefore be neutral.
-Using intuition from chemistry regarding the number of ions within a realistic unit cell, a natural number $k$ of charges to remove is chosen, as defined in Definitions \ref{def:k_charges} and \ref{def:removal}.
+A natural number $k$ of charges to remove is chosen, as defined in Definitions \ref{def:k_charges} and \ref{def:removal}.
+In practical applications, the value of $k$ may be chosen either using intuition from chemistry, or by exhaustively checking each value of $k$.